speshak/YNABDoctor/README.md

 ## Endpoints

-So far there are two working endpoints.
+So far there are seven working endpoints.
 1. `/import` fetches following information from YNAB and stores it locally in your database:
 - `budgetMonths`
 - `budgets`